 Essential terms and explanations for AI governance

-The field of artificial intelligence is rapidly evolving across different sectors and disparate industries, leaving business, technology and government professionals without a common lexicon and shared understanding of terms and phrases used in AI governance.
-Even a search to define “artificial intelligence” returns a range of definitions and examples.
+The field of AI is rapidly evolving across different sectors and disparate industries, leaving business, technology and government professionals without a common lexicon and shared understanding of terms and phrases used in AI governance.
+Even a search to define "artificial intelligence" returns a range of definitions and examples.
 From the cinematic, like HAL 9000 from "2001: A Space Odyssey," to the creative, like Midjourney and DALL-E generative art, to the common, like email autocorrect and mobile maps, the use cases and applications of AI continue to grow and expand into all aspects of life.

 expand_more